superwerker/superwerker/docs/updates/update_0.17.2.md

 fi
 ```

-1. After the change set has been create verify it
+3. After the change set has been created verify it
 ```shell
 aws cloudformation describe-change-set --change-set-name ImportChangeSet --stack-name ${CONTROL_TOWER_STACK}
 ```

-Execute the change set to import the resources.
+4. Execute the change set to import the resources
 ```shell
 aws cloudformation execute-change-set --change-set-name ImportChangeSet --stack-name ${CONTROL_TOWER_STACK}
 ```

+5. After importing the control tower resources please update the main superwerker stack with the default [update procedure](https://github.com/superwerker/superwerker?tab=readme-ov-file#how-do-i-receive-updates)

+#

-After the import is done detect any drifts between the stack and your infrastructure and correct if necessary.
-Please note that some drifts will get resolved after upating superwerker.
+Lastly, once the update is done you might check for any drifts between the stack and your infrastructure and correct if necessary.
 ```shell
 STACK_DRIFT=$(aws cloudformation detect-stack-drift --stack-name ${CONTROL_TOWER_STACK} --query "StackDriftDetectionId")

 aws cloudformation describe-stack-resource-drifts --stack-name ${CONTROL_TOWER_STACK}
 ```
-Then update the main superwerker Stack to upgrade to your desired version.
-Again check for any drifts in the stack and potentially correct them.
-The landing zone itself also has a drift detection and you might consider running a "reset" or "repair" operation.